On-Page SEO helps make your site recognizable and outstanding!

 It works perfectly without any settings adjustments.

-Next time you want to add rel=”nofollow”, just go to post edit field, click on “create link” button, then you will see a nice nofollow checkbox.
+Next time you want to add rel=”nofollow”, just go to the post edit field, click on the “create link” button, then you will see a nice nofollow checkbox.

 8. Use LSI Keywords Everywhere

 LSI keywords are the variations of your target keyword.
 They help search engines better understand the content of your article and rank it using different words and phrases.